 With the assistance of the members of ACT’s South Asian Autism Project (ASAAP) and our sponsors, ACT has been able to both create and identify valuable resources for the Punjabi-speaking community in British Columbia.

-- The Next Steps Following an Autism Diagnosis in B.C.
+The Next Steps Following an Autism Diagnosis in B.C.
 Guide is a Punjabi-language translation of the key information families require to understand how to set up a treatment program for their child, including how to hire a service provider.
 Laid out in six clear steps, it provides families with reliable, evidence-based information on autism.

-- An Introduction to Individualized Education Plans (IEP’s) in Punjabi is a free online video.
+An Introduction to Individualized Education Plans (IEP’s) in Punjabi is a free online video.
 It explains the importance of IEPs in setting measurable goals for students with autism.
 Presented by Raminder Kaur, a behavior consultant with posAbilities, this presentation was developed by Parbinder Bains and Preetinder Narang, both Board Certified Behavior Analysts and Special Educators with the Surrey School District.
 All three are members of ASAAP.

 One Parent’s Journey into Autism (in Punjabi) is a video presentation by Sunita Braich, parent of a child with autism, an Integration Support Teacher in the Surrey School District and a member of ASAAP.
 In this video, Ms. Braich shares her experience in receiving a diagnosis of autism for her child:

-- New Chapter in ACT’s Autism Manual for BC!
-Guide to Working with South Asian Families Affected by Autism (pdf) In this guide, Preetinder Narang, M.Ed., BCBA, Special Educator with the Surrey School District, uses her own experience to explore the challenges faced by professionals working with culturally and linguistically diverse families.
+Chapter in ACT’s Autism Manual for BC: Guide to Working with South Asian Families Affected by Autism (pdf) In this guide, Preetinder Narang, M.Ed., BCBA, Special Educator with the Surrey School District, uses her own experience to explore the challenges faced by professionals working with culturally and linguistically diverse families.
 Ms. Narang explains the benefits of employing a culturally informed, family-centered approach guided by the “Cultural Assessment Tool.”

 Search by keyword “Punjabi” to find autism-related information resources in Punjabi.
 There are also resources in other South Asian languages.
 Do you have resources to suggest?
 We welcome your suggestions – send them to [email protected]

 Thank you to the Funders and Sponsors of ‘ACT in Punjabi’

-ACT in Punjabi has been possible through the generous financial and in-kind support of Autism Speaks Canada”s Community Grant, Surrey Schools and Simon Fraser University.
+ACT in Punjabi has been possible through the generous financial and in-kind support of Autism Speaks Canada’s Community Grant, Surrey Schools and Simon Fraser University.
 If you would like to support ‘ACT in Punjabi’, ‘ACT in Chinese’ or ACT’s efforts to make our resources available in other languages, please contact ACT at [email protected].